Txakoli: Txakoli from Getaria

 Getariako Txakolina in Basque, Chacolí de Guetaria in Spanish.
 This variety comes from a small region in Gipuzkoa around the towns of Getaria, Zarautz and Aia and is of a very pale yellow to green color.
 This was the first variety of txakoli to receive the DO certification in 1989.

 The cultivated area has increased from 60 ha to 177 ha since certification.
 Annually some 900,000 L are produced in this area, mostly on south-east facing slopes to protect the vines from the harsh Atlantic weather.
 Unlike the other varieties which are grown as most varieties of grapes, the grapes for this txakoli are grown according to the treille or trellis system (called parra in Basque).
 In this system, the vines are cultivated at a greater height above the ground, with the foliage forming a contiguous canopy to improve the microclimate.
-The white variety used is Hondarribi Zuria, the red grape is Hondarribi Beltza.
+The white variety used is Hondarribi Zuri, the red grape is Hondarribi Beltza.

 In recent years, other towns in Gipuzkoa have also started producing txakoli under this DO certification, including Orio, Zumaia, Arrasate, Eibar, Mutriku, Deba, Zestoa, Hondarribia, Villabona, Urnieta, Oñati, Beizama, Zerain and Olaberria.